Las aventuras del capitán Alatriste (TV series)

 Las aventuras del capitán Alatriste is a Spanish adventure television series set in the early 17th century, consisting of an adaptation of the Captain Alatriste novel series by Arturo Pérez-Reverte, starring Aitor Luna in the lead role.
 It aired from January 2015 to April 2015 on Telecinco.

 Premise

 The fiction takes place in the first half of the 17th century.
-It follows the adventures of the Captain Alatriste (Aitor Luna), taking him—besides Madrid—to Paris and Vatican City.
+It follows the adventures of the Captain Alatriste, taking him—besides Madrid—to Paris and Vatican City.